Without your customers, your business would be nowhere. You want them to buy from you. But when they do, are you saying thank you?

-This is a great customer appreciation idea because it’s personalized to your customers and shows that you care about them so much you took time out of your day to write them a note.
+This is a great customer appreciation idea because it’s personalized to your customers and shows that you care about them so much that you took time out of your day to write them a note.

 You don’t need to write a thank you note for each and every customer, but you can choose five or 10 of your top customers and thank them for their business.
 You could even do this exercise monthly so that by the end of the year, you’ve thanked 60-120 customers!
-Or you could focus on it around specific times of the year—like Thanksgiving or the holidays.
+Or you could focus on it during specific times of the year—like Thanksgiving or the holidays.

 2. Send thank you discounts and specials in your email newsletters

 One of the easiest ways to thank customers for their business is to offer a special discount or promotion just for them.
 You can send an email newsletter to your loyal customers thanking them for their business and for their support.
 (Make sure to personalize the email with at least the recipient’s name!)